alexvarip/Health-e-Monitoring/README.md

 > **Note:**
 > - Run these commands from the project directory containing the `.csproj` file.
 > - For SQLite, ensure the database file path is accessible and writable.
+> - For Docker, LocalDB is not supported.

 ## Sample Data